PyBites-Open-Source/pybites-faker/README.rst

 PyBites Faker
 =============

-This package is an extension of the awesome `faker` package.
+This package is an extension of the awesome `Faker package <https://faker.readthedocs.io/en/stable/index.html>`_.
 It brings together a bunch of PyBites objects that can be randomly chosen.

 We started with our Bites and articles, but we can add more objects based on our content or personal preferences (think music for example).

 Setup
 -----